karabox/MISC/Annex Mods/K3 eBox mod/README.md

 The source CAD are included, You can make any changes you want.

 _Special thanks to Vladlen Borovikov (discord: v_b#2687), the idea and design of the two-color panels is completely his.
-Special thanks to the local community of users of Annexes and VORON in Russia._
+Special thanks to the local community of users of Annex and VORON in Russia._